EsraaMadi/Saudi-Arabia-weather-forecasting/README.md

 <br>

 ### Prerequisites
-The requirements.txt file contains any Python dependencies.
+The requirements.txt file contains all Python dependencies.
 You can install them by running this command:

 ```
 pip3 install -r requirements.txt
 ```

 ### Built With
--  [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)  - Library to scrape information from web pages (HTML or XML parser).
-- [selenium](https://pypi.org/project/selenium/) - Automated web browser interaction from Python

-### Other Notes
-If you're looking for the collected data in years 2017 - 2019 directly, you can find it without running this script uploaded as [Kaggle dataset](https://www.kaggle.com/esraamadi/saudi-arabia-weather-history)
+-  [D-tale](https://pypi.org/project/dtale/)  - Library to provide an easy way to view & analyze Pandas data structures.
+- [Tensorflow](https://www.tensorflow.org/) - Open source library to develop and train ML models.